 All nodes can be repositioned by clicking and dragging the node to a new location in the Path Visualization.
 Note that the new placement does not persist when the Path Visualization is redrawn due to a change of round or display options.

 What it signifies

-Agent changes color based on the metric selected.
-Scale goes from dark green (no loss, latency, jitter, etc.) to red (severe loss, latency, jitter, etc.)
+The agent changes color based on the metric selected.
+The color scale goes from dark green (no loss, latency, jitter, etc.) to red (severe loss, latency, jitter, etc.)